 - Communications: Speech, Media, and Creative Performance

-To demonstrate competency, you need to submit a 5-10 page analysis of and reflection upon your program and field work and four graded assignments from classes that indicate your competency in these four domains.
-For more information on the portfolio, its contents, and the rubric, please pick up the handout "Checklist for Teaching Portfolio Contents" from your Department Advisor or from the English Education Coordinator.
+In brief, to demonstrate competency, you need to submit a 5-10 page analysis of and reflection upon your program and fieldwork and four graded assignments from classes that indicate your competency in these four domains.
+For more information on the portfolio, its contents, and the rubric, please pick up the handout "Checklist for Teaching Portfolio Contents" from your department adviser or from the English Education Coordinator.
 You can also get a description of these four domains from the English Education Coordinator.
 Successful portfolios will be complete, thoughtful, and reflective.

 We also urge you to keep copies of all of your graded essays and assignments, including any graded responses to oral presentations.
 You will be including some of these in your portfolio.

-The English Education Coordinator and/or the Department Advisor will inform students of any deficiencies, including inadequate GPA, incomplete or non-passing portfolio, or incomplete field experience.
+The English Education Coordinator or the department adviser will inform students of any deficiencies, including inadequate GPA, incomplete or non-passing portfolio, or incomplete field experience.
 Students may resolve these deficiencies by retaking courses, revising and resubmitting portfolios, or by finishing field experience.

 Good luck.
 We wish you well!